Trisdoan/How-to-have-a-balanced-work-life/README.md

  ```
  <img src="images/connection.png" width="600"/>

+ 1. The graph from the left high corner shows that mostly females had more close supports than males.
+It could be the reason why men feel more lonely :)
+ 2. The graphs of core_circle with social network and core_cirle with place_visited shows that places they visited, amount of people they interact everyday all contributed to amount of close friends you have.
+ 3. It's interesting that when they had more achievements,

  #### Meaning, evaluating your compassion, generosity and how much 'you are living the life of your dream'.